ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 # ASUS-Merlin-Firmware-Update
 Remotely Update ASUS Merlin Router Firmware Script

-This script allows you to remotely identify an beta or stable firmware updates for an ASUS Merlin router and automatically download and update via an unattended method.
+This script allows you to remotely identify a beta or stable firmware update for an ASUS Merlin router, and automatically download and update via an unattended method.

 1. Please make sure you have putty *installed* and not just as a portable .exe.
 2. You will to generate a ssh key using the following command in Powershell: "ssh-keygen" (And use all default values: "Enter", "Enter", "Enter")